pinkoa/OSP-TEMPLATES/templates-osp-9/README.md

 # OSP-TEMPLATES
-Diferent version templates for each of the OSP versions
+Templates used for OSP 9 mitaka release